Turin: Crocetta

 South of Centro stands the Crocetta district, considered one of the most exclusive districts of the city, because of highly rated residential buildings.
 At the heart of the district is the partially pedestrianised area crossed by Corso Trieste, Corso Trento and Corso Duca D'Aosta, plenty of some notable residential buildings in eclectic, neo-Gothic and Art Nouveau style.
-The area was built between 1903 and 1937 replacing the old parade ground, which was moved in the Southern part of the city.
+The area was built between 1903 and 1937 replacing the old parade ground, which was moved in the southern part of the city.

 North of this area stands the GAM (Galleria d'Arte Moderna), one of the two Museum of Modern Arts of the Turin Metro area (the second and largest one is hosted in Castello di Rivoli, a former Savoy royal castle in the suburbs).
-The museum stands in front a huge monument situated in the centre of the roundabout between Corso Vittorio Emanuele II and Corso Galileo Ferraris: the Monument to Vittorio Emanuele II, a king of Savoy statue situated on a 39-meters high column.
+The museum stands in front a huge monument situated in the centre of the roundabout between Corso Vittorio Emanuele II and Corso Galileo Ferraris: the Monument to Vittorio Emanuele II, a king of Savoy statue situated on a 39-metres high column.
 Next to the museum, another significant residential building previously hosted the head office of Juventus, one of the two main Turin football clubs.

 West of this area, the main building of Polytechnic University of Turin stands along Corso Duca Degli Abruzzi.
-The 1958 building, a 122,000 m2 complex, hosts approximately 30,000 students and is considered one of the major institutes of technology of the country – mainly due to the vocation of the city for the industrialisation, pushed by the automotive sector.
+The 1958 building, a 122,000 m2 complex, hosts approximately 30,000 students and is considered one of the major institutes of technology of the country—mainly due to the vocation of the city for the industrialisation, pushed by the automotive sector.
 This institute recently expanded in the western district of Cenisia with additional modern buildings.

 Crocetta is crossed by large and modern avenues, such as Corso Duca degli Abruzzi, Corso Galileo Ferraris, and Corso Einaudi.
 These avenues feature long rows of trees, symbolic of Turin's typical urbanity.
 However, the most popular avenue is Corso De Gasperi, which, albeit smaller than other avenues of the district, hosts one of the most fashionable open markets of the city, the so-called Mercato della Crocetta, in which it is possible to find some discounted branded clothing among the more popular ones.